 This type of legal action is known as, “premises liability.”

-The South Florida premises liability attorneys at Freeman Injury Law have successfully pursued premises liability lawsuits against:
+The premises liability lawyers at Freeman Injury Law have successfully pursued premises liability lawsuits against:

 - Private homeowners

 - Commercial property owners

 - Commercial tenants

 Specifically, defendants might include owners of:

 In any Florida premises liability lawsuit, injured parties will need to prove that the owner or manager of the property failed to make the property safe when they should have and that injuries resulted.
 Most cases involve presentation of proof that:

 - Property knew or should have known there was a dangerous condition on the property.